joelshu1/aircron/README.md

 - **UI State Sync**: After applying cron changes, the UI always re-fetches all jobs and updates all views, so you never see stale or invisible jobs.
 - **Reliable Job Editing**: Editing a job always updates the correct job, even if you change speakers/zones in the modal.
 No more silent discards.
 - **Zone Refresh Robustness**: The UI always refreshes the correct zone and job list after any add/edit/apply, with fallback to reload if needed.

+**✅ 2025-07-09 - Granular Zone & Service Control**

+- **New `Connect` / `Disconnect` Actions**: Schedule speaker zone connections and disconnections independently of playback.
+You can now prepare a zone by setting its audio source (`Spotify` or `Apple Music`) and connecting speakers, then start playback later with a separate `play` job.
+- **Service-Aware Actions**: All actions (`play`, `pause`, `resume`, `volume`) are now explicitly tied to either Spotify or Apple Music, eliminating ambiguity and ensuring the correct application is controlled.
+- **Clarified UI**: The job creation modal now provides clear, contextual options and help text, distinguishing between playback commands and zone management.

+**✅ 2025-07-08 - Apple Music Support**

+- You can now add Apple Music playlists, schedule Apple Music jobs, and control Apple Music playback, volume, and zones.
+- Both Spotify and Apple Music jobs can be scheduled to different zones simultaneously.
+- Apple Music jobs use AppleScript and require the Music app to be installed and accessible via osascript.
+- UI and API support both services everywhere playlists or jobs are managed.

 ### 🆕 2025 Refactor: Service Modules & Bulletproof API